Visual Decoding Operators: Towards a Compositional Theory of Visualization Perception

 \section{Conclusion}

 This work introduced visual decoding operators as a reusable unit of analysis for modeling how people interpret visualizations.
 We showed that common tasks decompose into constituent perceptual operations whose precision and variability can be characterized empirically through hierarchical modeling.
 Composing these operators under candidate strategies yields generative models that produce testable predictions of task performance.
-In a pre-registered cross-task evaluation, operators derived from a projection task generated posterior predictive distributions that captured participants' mean estimation behavior under unseen display conditions, providing initial evidence that individual operators can generalize beyond the tasks used to measure them.
-Because each operator carries a quantified error profile, the framework provides the primitives for design tools that can predict the perceptual cost of a decoding path and compare candidate visualizations on that basis.
+In a pre-registered cross-task evaluation, operators derived from a projection task generated posterior predictive distributions that captured participants' mean estimation behavior under unseen display conditions, providing initial evidence that individual operators can generalize beyond the tasks used to measure them. \chreplaced{Building out a full library of visual decoding operators is a substantial empirical undertaking, one that is beyond the scope of a single paper.
+Nevertheless, this operator-based approach demonstrates the viability of a new way of doing empirical visualization research.}{Because each operator carries a quantified error profile, the framework provides the primitives for design tools that can predict the perceptual cost of a decoding path and compare candidate visualizations on that basis.}